tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 3. Both 1 and 2 happen in one separate process, and the results are sent back to main process through ZeroMQ.
 4. Main process makes batches, and other tensorpack modules will then take care of how they should go into the graph.

+Note that in an actual training setup, I used the above multiprocess version for training set since it's faster to run heavy preprocessing in processes, and use this multithread version only for validation set.

 ## Sequential Read

 Random read may not be a good idea when the data is not on an SSD.